 3. Are there any impediments that prevent you from achieving your goal?

 Each answer should include a short sum up of the item and a link to the respective issue/pull request.
 Each pull request should have an issue that it is related to.
-Scrum mails should be send out in the morning preferably before 10AM local time.
+Scrum mails should be send out every Sunday morning before 10AM local time.

 Which projects can I work on?
 Can I also contribute to other FOSSASIA projects as part of the contest?